CIO / IT Director

 Most AI on ServiceNow stops at the demo.
 Connecting a model to an instance is easy.
 Making it safe enough for production is the real job: data that stays where it belongs, and agents that do only what they're allowed to.
 That takes ServiceNow knowledge, not just an API key.

-What I work on
+What I build

 One governed surface for AI to act through, instead of a dozen brittle scripts that each reinvent auth and error handling.